They Came Together: Release

-The film had its world premiere at the Sundance Film Festival on January 24, 2014., the film went on to screen at the Sundance London Film Festival on April 26, 2014., and went on to screen at the Chicago Critics Film Festival, Seattle International Film Festival, BAMcinema Fest.
+The film had its world premiere at the Sundance Film Festival on January 24, 2014; the film went on to screen at the Sundance London Film Festival on April 26, 2014, and also screened at the Chicago Critics Film Festival, Seattle International Film Festival, and BAMcinema Fest.
 The film was released in the United States on June 27, 2014 in a limited release and through video on demand by Lionsgate.

+On May 30, 2026, American YouTuber Jimmy Here was given permission by Lionsgate to upload the film to his YouTube channel.
+Lionsgate initially received a copyright notice after a scene from the film was shown in one of Jimmy Here's previous videos, but Jimmy Here later revealed that Lionsgate chose not to take action and eventually allowed Jimmy Here to stream his live reaction to the film on his channel.

 Reception

-On review aggregator Rotten Tomatoes the film holds an approval rating of 70% based on 97 reviews, with an average rating of 6.5/10.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 70% based on 96 reviews, with an average rating of 6.5/10.
 The website's critics consensus states: "They Came Together is surprisingly messy and perhaps too smart for its own good, but Amy Poehler and Paul Rudd's chemistry is enough to overcome many of the movie's flaws."
 On Metacritic, it was assigned a weighted average score of 60 out of 100, based on 27 critics, indicating "mixed or average reviews".